 - (1) Edger: Ryerson or approved equivalent steel edger, 1/8-inch by 4- inch steel with steel stakes, painted with rust-inhibiting black paint.
-The edger shall have a rolled or folded edge or be capped with plastic safety-edged material. - (2) Filter Fabric: 30.1-mil DeWitt Weed Barrier or approved equivalent. - (3) Pesticides: Comply with the specifications of Section 6-10, "Pesticide Use," B.R.C.
-1981. - (4) Tree Wrapping Material: New, 4-inch wide, bituminous impregnated tape, corrugated or crepe paper, brown in color, specifically manufactured for tree wrapping.
+The edger shall have a rolled or folded edge or be capped with plastic safety-edged material. - (2) Filter Fabric: Fabric shall not be used with any planting unless specifically approved as part of a detailed landscape plan.
+Fabric shall not be used within the driplines of any existing or within 10 feet of any newly planted trees.
+If approved, fabric shall be 30.1-mil DeWitt Weed Barrier or approved equivalent. - (3) Pesticides: Comply with the specifications of Section 6-10, "Pesticide Use," B.R.C.
+1981.
+Pesticide use shall be consistent with the city's adopted integrated pest management (IPM) policy. - (4) Tree Wrapping Material: New, 4-inch wide, bituminous impregnated tape, corrugated or crepe paper, brown in color, specifically manufactured for tree wrapping.
 Tree wrapping shall be fixed with pliable or nonbinding tape.
-No wire shall be used. - (5) Compost: Well-weathered and weed-free cow or sheep manure or other composted materials.
-No mountain peat shall be used. - (6) Stakes: Green 8-foot steel tee posts with blade. - (a) Trees shall be secured to stakes using minimum 2 inch wide nylon and cotton blend webbing with heat sealed ends, a tensile strength of 1000 pounds and brass grommets for attachment of wire between strap and stake. - (b) Grommets shall be 1 1/4- inch in diameter with a 1/4inch diameter e ye that is set at least 1/4inch from end of strap. - (c) Wire shall be 12-gauge galvanized steel covered with a PVC sleeve. - (d) Straps shall be of sufficient length in relation to tree caliper so that grommets do not touch trunk. - (e) A protective cap shall be secured to the top of all stakes. - (7) Mulch:
+No wire shall be used.
+If used, tree wrap shall be removed by April 1 of the following growing season. - (5) Compost: Well-weathered and weed-free cow or sheep manure or other composted materials.
+No mountain peat shall be used. - (6) Stakes: Green 8-foot steel tee posts with blade. - (a) Trees shall be secured to stakes using minimum 2 inch wide nylon and cotton blend webbing with heat sealed ends, a tensile strength of 1000 pounds and brass grommets for attachment of wire between strap and stake. - (b) Grommets shall be $1\frac{1}{4}$ inch in diameter with a $\frac{1}{2}$ -inch diameter eye that is set at least $\frac{1}{2}$ -inch from end of strap. - (c) Wire shall be 12-gauge galvanized steel covered with a PVC sleeve. - (d) Straps shall be of sufficient length in relation to tree caliper so that grommets do not touch trunk. - (e) A protective cap shall be secured to the top of all stakes. - (7) Mulch: - (a) Wood chip mulch shall be clean wood chips or fiber free of soil or man-made debris shredded into coarse pieces ranging in size from 1 inches to 3 inches.
+All median landscape plantings shall be mulched with 24 to 643 to 4 inches of wood chips.
+2 to 4 inches of "Squeegee" (1/4 inch minus washed sand) may be substituted for wood mulch for street median applications only.

+(b)(a)

-- (a) Wood chip mulch shall be clean wood chips free of soil or man-made debris shredded into coarse pieces ranging in size from 1 inches to 3 inches.
-All median landscape plantings shall be mulched with 4 to 6 inches of wood chips.
-2 to 4 inches of "Squeegee" (1/4-inch minus washed sand) may be substituted for wood mulch for street median applications only. - (b) Rock mulch shall not be used in planting beds, except as a temporary mulch until full plant coverage is achieved, or as permanent mulch under shrubs.
-Rocks used in the public right-of-way or adjacent to sidewalks must be 1 1/20 3 inches in diameter.
-Gravel or cobblestone shall not be used as mulch. - (c) For medians and bikeways, landscape fabric shall not be used as a weed barrier.
+- (b) -Rock, gravel or cobblestone or other inorganic material shall not be used in planting beds mulch shall not be used in planting beds, except as a temporary or permanent mulch, until full plant coverage is achieved, or as permanent mulch under shrubs.
+Rocks used in the public right of way or adjacent to sidewalks must be 1 1⁄2 to 3 inches in diameter.
+Gravel or cobblestone shall not be used as mulchunless specifically approved as part of a detailed landscape plan. - (c) For medians and bikeways, landscape fabric shall not be used as a weed barrier.